Happy Deepavali

 From India, Mumbai

-After reading this article I was stumbled for some time.
-As it has been already mentioned in the article that he should have the guts to carry on without shyness or inferiority.
+After reading this article, I was stumbled for some time.
+As it has already been mentioned in the article, one should have the guts to carry on without shyness or inferiority.

-To be honest I was not interested in watching the games and do not remember the names of our Indian athletes also who made to victory.
-But after reading this article the only name which I remember is Yao.
-Like me so many would have remembered or recalled his name through this article.
+To be honest, I was not interested in watching the games and do not remember the names of our Indian athletes who achieved victory.
+But after reading this article, the only name that I remember is Yao.
+Like me, many others would have remembered or recalled his name through this article.

-Getting a standing ovation or appreciation in failure is unique.
-Hope to see Yao in Scotland also with more spirit and let GOD bless him with more advantages.
+Receiving a standing ovation or appreciation in failure is unique.
+I hope to see Yao in Scotland as well, with more spirit, and may God bless him with more advantages.

 Regards,